jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

     { System.C, ExternalID } => InternalID
     { System.D, ExternalID } => InternalID

-A benefit would be that adding a new system may only require one `KeyMapping` to map to al the other systems that had formerly joined in.
+This way, when a new system is added, only one `KeyMapping` is needed to map it to all the other systems.

 As messages are sent back and forth between systems, the keys in the [`Canonical` model](#canonical-model) are translated from `ExternalID` to `InternalID`.
 Then the `ExternalID` property is overwritten by the `ID` from the next system.

-It does depend on the specific design of your system, but this demonstrated a few options of how to handle `KeyMappings`, `IDs` and reference numbers in a [Service Oriented Architecture](#-service-oriented-architecture).
+It does all depend on the specific design of your system.
+But hopefully this demonstrated a few options how to handle `KeyMappings`, `IDs` and reference numbers in a [Service Oriented Architecture](#-service-oriented-architecture).

 [back](.)